 Sadly, another lockdown could be the only antidote to the possible overwhelming of ICUs in a system that stopped hiring staff after retirements over the past ten years, and therefore lack not only physical infrastructures but especially well trained personnel to confront the possibility of a spike in infections.

-Thankfully is still summer.
+Thankfully it is still summer.